OpenDSA/OpenDSA/RST/en/PIFLA/DFAComplementEx.rst

 DFA Complement Exercise
 =======================

 .. ..
-Refactor the three DFA exercise sets to add a complement exercise at the end of each one that is complementing one of the ones just done.
+DO NOT USE: These are obsolete.
+Each of the DFA exercise sets has a complement exercise included that complements one of the machines already in the exercise.

 DFA Complement Exercise 1
 -------------------------